 5. Remember to use the mizuna soon after preparing it, as it tends to wilt quickly.

-See also How to whip in cooking
+See also How to cook rockfish on the grill

 Enjoy your delicious mizuna dishes!